profectus-engine/profectus-docs/docs/guide/creating-your-project/project-info.md

 This is a unique ID used when saving player data.
 Changing this will effectively erase all save data for all players.

 ::: warning
 This ID MUST be unique to your project, and should not be left as the default value.
-Otherwise your project may use the save data from another project and cause issues for both projects.
+Otherwise, your project may use the save data from another project and cause issues for both projects.
 :::

 ### author